 After a busy few days exploring Ottawa, the perfect way to relax is a trip to Nordik Spa.
 Located just a fifteen-minute drive outside of Ottawa on the Quebec side of the river, Nordik is the largest spa in North America.
 With 10 pools, 9 different saunas and seemingly endless relaxation spaces, Nordik is North America’s largest spa.
 And it’s all set into beautiful woodland just a stone’s throw away from the highway.
 My favourite part?
 The infinity pool looking out over the Gatineau-Ottawa skyline.
 Or maybe the Japanese style bath.
-Or the cute two person secret sauna not mentioned on any spa map!
+Or the cute secret sauna (perfectly sized for two) not mentioned on any spa map!

 If your budget is on the leaner side, keep in mind that entry to Gatineau’s Nordik spa is slightly cheaper from Monday to Thursday.
 Once registered, you can stay all day and well into the evening.
 There are a number of restaurants and bars accessible within the spa itself.